training-datalab/old-training-datalab.com/_pages/credit.md

 # CRediT

 CRediT (Contributor Roles Taxonomy) is high-level taxonomy, including 14 roles, that can be used to represent the roles typically played by contributors to scientific scholarly output.
-The roles describe each contributor’s specific contribution to the scholarly output. <a href="https://casrai.org/credit/" target="_blank">See further details</a>.
+The roles describe each contributor’s specific contribution to the scholarly output.

 | **Badge** | **Role** | **Definition**
 |---|---|---|